 Funding for energy efficiency projects comes from several sources:

-- Projects have also been funded through bonds, borrowing, and by taking longer term and life cycle costs into account during new building construction.
+- Energy projects have also been funded through bonds, borrowing, and by taking longer term and life cycle costs into account during new building and capital construction.

 - In 2012, a larger $13M Energy Revolving Fund administered by the University Controllers Office, was established.
-This enables funding from UVM’s cash-on-hand reserves to be used for energy projects that have a payback of less than seven years.
+This enables funding from UVM’s cash-on-hand reserves to be used for larger energy projects or improvements at the Central Utility Plant.which have an anticipated payback of less than seven years.

-- Lastly, a separate student-funded Clean Energy Fund supports student initiated projects which address renewable energy education and student engagement.
+- Lastly, a separate student-funded Campus Sustainability Fund supports student and staff initiated projects which address renewable energy, sustainability in operations and student engagement.